junxit/us-congress-bills-113/bill.md

   >       - **(ii)** *Rule of construction* For purposes of this subsection, any finding made under item (cc) of clause (i)(II) shall be deemed to mean that the Mutual Mortgage Insurance Fund is undercapitalized pursuant to paragraph (4) and that notwithstanding the provisions of paragraph (4)(D)(iv), the Secretary shall begin or continue to collect any surcharge set forth under paragraph (4)(D), until the earlier of the date on which—
   >         - **(I)** the next report of the Secretary on the annual independent actuarial study required under section 202(a)(4) finds that in comparison to the independent actuarial study submitted in the most recent prior fiscal year, the capital ratio of the Fund has increased;
   >         - **(II)** the report of the Secretary required under paragraph (3)(A) finds that in comparison to the independent actuarial study submitted in the most recent prior fiscal year, the capital ratio of the Fund has increased; or
-  >         - **(III)** the Mutual Mortgage Insurance Fund has been designated significantly undercapitalized pursuant to paragraph (5) or critically undercapitalized pursuant to paragraph (6) and the premium surcharge applicable to any such designation has taken effect.
+  >         - **(III)** the Mutual Mortgage Insurance Fund has been designated as significantly undercapitalized pursuant to paragraph (5) or critically undercapitalized pursuant to paragraph (6) and the premium surcharge applicable to any such designation has taken effect.
   >   - **(2)** *Duty of Chief Risk Officer* Following the receipt by the Deputy Assistant Secretary and Chief Risk Officer of the final completed report for the fiscal year of the independent actuary commissioned to carry out the annual independent actuarial study required under section 202(a)(4) analyzing the capital ratio of the Mutual Mortgage Insurance Fund, the Deputy Assistant Secretary and Chief Risk Officer shall, as part of that individual's regularly assigned duties and responsibilities, have a duty to notify, within 24 hours, the Secretary of any failure to maintain the capital ratio of the Mutual Mortgage Insurance Fund as required under subsection (f).
   >   - **(3)** *Studies and reports*
   >     - **(A)** *For when Fund is undercapitalized or significantly undercapitalized* If the Mutual Mortgage Insurance Fund is designated as undercapitalized or significantly undercapitalized pursuant to paragraphs (4) or (5), respectively, then not later than 180 days after date on which the Secretary submits the report on the annual independent actuarial study required under section 202(a)(4), and annually thereafter until such time as the Mutual Mortgage Insurance Fund achieves the capital ratio required to be maintained under subsection (f), the Secretary shall provide a report to the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives updating the results of the independent actuarial study required under section 202(a)(4) to reflect the most recently available information and analyzing the financial position of the Fund.